 What is a seal?
 It really is any item with a paste or pressure-sensitive surface that makes it possible to attach it to another surface.
 Seals include stickers, labels, decals, transfers and non-postage stamps.
 Some seal collectors consider photo stamps, book plates and crests or patches with adhesive backing in the same category.

-In England, seals go back almost to the orgins of Scouting in 1907.
+In England, seals go back almost to the origins of Scouting in 1907.
 They have been issued by national, international, and local Scout organizations as well as Scout groups, individuals, Scout camps and other charity and commercial groups and organizations.
 Over the years, ethnic Scouts in exile have issued many Scout seals.

 The purpose of issuing seals is to publicize jamborees, international conferences and organizations, special events and camps.
 Groups may issue decals for fundraising.
-Seals are also issued for advertizing and decorating.
+Seals are also issued for advertising and decorating.
 You see them on Scout articles sold through Scout shops.
 In fact, there is no end to the number of Scout/Guide seals you can collect.

 What might you expect to see on seals?
 They picture Scouting and Guiding activities, Scout logos, camping scenes, slogans and advertising messages.
-Many show Baden-Powell, Scoutning's founder.
+Many show Baden-Powell, Scouting's founder.
 St. George is also a popular figure on seals, particularly in Denmark and Sweden.

 One of the oldest seals was issued in 1908 in Hungary.
 England had seals for the first three World Jamborees in 1920, 1924 and 1929.
 France issued a set in 1913; France's 1920 seal sets (Tobler Chocolate) are probably the most colorful ever issued.
 There are German seals from 1913, 1914 and 1915 and there is a very nice 1914 seal from Norway.